kaito-project/kaito-pr-agent/docs/docs/installation/github.md

 Allowing you to automate the review process on your private or public repositories.

+**Deployment Note**: When running as a GitHub App, PR-Agent typically runs as a pod within your Kubernetes cluster.
+This allows direct access to your Kaito backend via ClusterIP (no load balancer needed for backend connectivity).
+However, you'll need a load balancer or ingress to expose the PR-Agent webhook endpoint so GitHub can send events to it.

 1) Create a GitHub App from the [Github Developer Portal](https://docs.github.com/en/developers/apps/creating-a-github-app).

    - Set the following permissions: